 - The U.S. Congress passes the Water Pollution Control Act.

 - Texas’ first air-quality initiative is established when the state Department of Health begins air sampling.

-- The Legislature creates the Texas Water Development Board to forecast water-supply needs and provide funding for water-supply and conservation projects.
+- The legislature creates the Texas Water Development Board to forecast water-supply needs and fund water-supply and conservation projects.

 - Congress passes the Atomic Energy Act.

 - The Texas Pollution Control Act establishes the Texas Water Pollution Board, and eliminates the Water Pollution Advisory Council, creating the state’s first true pollution-control agency.

 - A water well drillers’ advisory group is established.

 - The Injection Well Act is passed, authorizing the Texas Board of Water Engineers to regulate waste disposal (other than that from the oil and gas industry) into the subsurface through injection wells.

 - The Texas Board of Water Engineers becomes the Texas Water Commission, with additional responsibilities for water conservation and pollution control.